anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/insights.md

 > 📘 View a step-by-step walkthrough
 >
-> Use the interactive demo below to guide you through each step of the model creation process
+> Use the interactive demo below to guide you through each element of the insights tab
 >
 > <HTMLBlock>{`
 > <div>